tholonia/tholonic_trader/README.md

 ./get_data.py -c SOL -b USD -f 2024-07-27 -t 2024-08-26 -i 60
 ./trade_bot.py -v 101  -n 0.5 -l 0.3 -c 1.4 -k 15  -F data/ETH_USD_OHLC_60_20240727_20240826.csv -s 4.8 -m 1 -R "2024-07-27|2024-08-30"

-# The output, when using '-v 101' looks somethign like this:
+# The output, when using '-v 101' looks something like this:
 n:0.50l:0.30c:1.40k:15s:4.80|2024-07-27 00:00:00 - 2024-08-30 16:56:35|TT:   19|PN:   7/ 12|PR: 36.84%|TP: $  121.28 (  4.99%)|FC: $ 3326.28|TR: $  3.78%|FL: $ 3205.00/ 2743.81
 ```
 If you are using the defaults, and you already have the data files: